theekeen/Pixel-Art-Project/README.md

 By Gilbert Keen

-This is the final project in Udacity's Google Developer Challenge Scholarship: Front-End Web Dev program; a Google  Africa sponsored scholarship that Ireceived.
+This is the final project in Udacity's Google Developer Challenge Scholarship: Front-End Web Dev program;a Google Africa sponsored scholarship that I received.

 ## Instructions
 The aim of this project is to use the front-end basics learnt throughout the course to build a pixel art maker